What Is Personal Property Coverage?

 What is not covered under personal property coverage?

-Personal property coverage helps protect against many unexpected events, but there are a few exclusions to be aware of:
+Personal property coverage helps protect against many unexpected events, but there are some exclusions to keep in mind.
+These exclusions generally apply to both personal property coverage and scheduled items, though the details depend on your policy’s terms.
+Here are a few common exclusions to be aware of:

-Maintenance-related damage: Damage to your items from everyday use, aging or lack of maintenance is excluded.
+- Maintenance-related damage: Damage caused by everyday wear and tear, aging or lack of maintenance generally isn’t covered.

-Business property: Business equipment or supplies stored on or off your property may have limited or no coverage.
-It’s best to discuss with your insurer if you have business equipment or supplies.
+- Business property: Business equipment or supplies, whether stored at home or elsewhere, may have limited or no coverage.
+If you own business property, it’s a good idea to speak with your insurer about your options.

 Get the right home insurance coverage for your needs